Candidate: So what is Rose-Hulman like?

 - 60 would enroll in a differential equations course and get credit for Calculus I, II, and III.

-A number of these students take additional math courses for a second major in mathematics, biomathematics, and/or computational science, or a minor in mathematics, biomathematics, statistics, or computational science.
-We also provide many courses for the multidisciplinary minor in data science.
+A number of these students take additional math courses for a second major in mathematics, biomathematics, data science and/or computational science, or a minor in mathematics, biomathematics, statistics, data science or computational science.

 The relationship between students and faculty is informal and friendly.